 Price Change: N/A

 LCD monitors have quickly become the standard for any mainstream or high-end desktop, and CRTs have really died out for all but the entry-level market.
 Finding a high-end 19-21" CRT display is virtually impossible these days, as manufacturers have dropped production and shifted it towards LCD displays.
 Overall LCD technology is also continuing to improve, and both image reproduction and pixel response times are getting better.
-Due to the sheer number of newer widescreen games, and built-in support for older ones, we have upgraded to the impressive Westinghouse L2410NM 24" LCD as our primary selection.
+Due to the sheer number of newer widescreen games, and built-in support for older ones, we follow along similar lines and the Dell UltraSharp 2007WFP 20.1" LCD repeats as our primary choice.

 Please keep in mind that when buying any type or brand of monitor, there is always the chance of receiving a defective unit, so be certain to purchase only from a vendor that offers liberal return and replacement options, especially in their "dead/stuck pixel replacement policy" for new LCDs.